pusateri/draft-tpwt-dhc-dns-discovery/threat.md

 ## Prior vulnerabilities

-The following vulnerabilities exist prior to the addition of additional DHCPv6 private DNS discovery options.
+The following vulnerabilities exist prior to the addition of additional DHCP private DNS discovery options.

 1. (information disclosure) - the servers associated with these IP addresses are meant to be used unencrypted over UDP and fallback to TCP under certain error conditions exposing the queries to local observation.
 2. (spoofing) - network administrators send out DNS server IP address information only providing no external means for verification.
 These DNS servers are not guaranteed to be the actual servers represented by the network administrators due to spoofing or man in the middle attacks.